cgrimes01/FullStackTest/README.md

 # Calero-MDSL Full Stack Test

-# pre-requisites
+PLEASE DO NOT COMPLETE ANY OF THIS WORK IN ADVANCE, YOU WILL BE GIVEN TASKS DURING AN INTERVIEW

+## Pre-requisites
-    Visual Studio 2019 Comunity Edition is free
+- Visual Studio 2019 Comunity Edition is free
-    Visual Studio Code (or equivalent IDE)
+- Visual Studio Code (or equivalent IDE)
-    Node
+- Node
-    Dotnet core 3.1 sdk
+- Dotnet core 3.1 sdk

-# Setup
+## Setup
-    Clone the repository to your computer.

-    Inside FullStackTest folder is a visual studio solution file open this in visual studio.
-Build solution.
+1. Clone the repository, check-out the `vanilla-js` branch.
+2. Open the visual studio solution and build it (this should do an npm install in the ClientApp as well)

-    Suggested: Open the FullStackTest/ClientApp folder in Visual Studio Code for best experience, a terminal at this location will also be useful for running react tests.
+3. Open the FullStackTest/ClientApp folder in VS Code (or equivalent IDE)

-    We are using webpack watch.
+4. We are using webpack watch.
 In the ClientApp there is a script called 'watch'.
 Do npm run watch to get this started.

-	Go back to the Visual Studio Solution and start the project.
-It should load a calculator provided by webpack watch.
+4. Run the visual studio solution, it should open a web browser showing the application.

-	Test that you can make a change in the ClientApp and refresh the page and it should update.
+Check that making a change to the code in ClientApp and refreshing the page causes the browser to show the change.